betaglot/plantabeta/docs/dev/UX.md

 ### Physical Keyboard

 - When transcribing Beta it helps to have a Physical Keyboard so that all fingers can be used to type while maximizing the screen viewport

+## Search

+Search Box

+Algolia
+- How to I manually suppplement Algolia since it has gaps?
+FAQ